alanszp/kb-technology/guides/node.js.md

 #### Authentication

-  We use [passport](http://passportjs.org/) as authentication middleware, OAuth, Facebook, Twitter, local with Mongo ( Can also be used with Postgresql but there's no default node module for that )
+  We use [passport](http://passportjs.org/) as authentication middleware, OAuth, OAuth 2, Google, Facebook, Twitter, local with Mongo ( Can also be used with Postgresql but there's no default node module for that )

 * **connect-ensure-login** Ensures that a user is logged in ( not for API's )

 ### Testing

+Mocha is a BDD testing framework

 * **mocha:** Testing Framework
 * **sinon:** Mockups, Spies, Stubs